My Story

 Years later, I would go on to have my dream job living abroad, doing the work I was confident that I was made to do.
-During that time, I received training in trauma-informed care and my eyes were opened to the world of mental health for the first time.
-I saw with new eyes the impact of traumatic experiences on strong, intelligent women trying to hold together their jobs, families, and communities—all while having little to no support.
+During that time, I received training in trauma-informed care and my eyes were opened to the world of mental and emotional health for the first time.
+I saw with a fresh persepctive the impact of traumatic experiences on strong, intelligent women trying to hold together their jobs, families, and communities—all while having little to no support.

 I needed to be a part of the solution.

-As a licensed therapist, I specialize in women’s issues related to trauma, grief, loss, anxiety, depression, and life transitions.
+As a licensed therapist, I specialize in women’s issues related to trauma, grief, and life transitions, including maternal mental health, infertility, and birth trauma.

 Qualifications & Credentials:

-Masters in Social Work, Clinical Mental Health concentration
+Masters in Social Work, Clinical Mental Health concentration, The Ohio State University

 Licensed Independent Social Worker (State of Ohio I.2304636)